-a.
-Ocular Preference Determination Methods

-- Method 1-Determine which eye is the "sighting dominant eye".
+- a.
+Ocular Preference Determination Methods - Method 1-Determine which eye is the "sighting dominant eye".
 Have the patient point to an object at the far end of the room.
 Cover one eye.
-If the patient is still pointing directly at the object, the eye being used is the domi (instance) or the standard or the object. (sighting) eye - Method 2-Determine which eye will accept the added power with the least reduction in vision.
+If the patient is still pointing directly at the object, the eye being used is the domin (1) the control of the control of - Method 2-Determine which eye will accept the added power with the least reduction in vision.
 Place a trial spectacle near Add lens in front of one eye and then the other while the distance refractive error correction is in place for both eyes.
-Determine whether the patient functions best with the near add lens over the right or left eye.
-Refractive Error Method - For anisometropic corrections, it is generally best to fit the more hyperopic (less myopic) eye for distance and the more myopic (less hyperopic) eye for near. - Visual Demands Method Consider the patient's occupation during the eye selection process to determine the critical vision requirements.
-If a patient's gaze for near tasks is usually in one direction, correct the eye on that side for near. - Example: A secretary who places copy to the left side of the desk will usually function best with the near lens on the left eye.
+Determine whether the patient functions best with the near add lens over the right or left eye. - b.
+Refractive Error Method

+For anisometropic corrections, it is generally best to fit the more hyperopic (less myopic) eye for distance and the more myopic (less hyperopic) eye for near

+Wisual Demands Method Consider the patient's occupation during the eye selection process to determine the critical vision requirements.
+If a patient's gaze for near tasks is usually in one direction, correct the eye on that side for near.

+Example: A secretary who places copy to the left side of the desk will usually function best with the near lens on the left eye.